 Welcome Back To Peru!
-Jorge Chavez International Airport and the Lima Airport Hotel reopen to international travel on October 15th after more than 6 months closed.
+The Jorge Chavez International Airport reopening to 25 cities on November 1.
+This after more than 6 months closed.
+We finally got official word!

 Month after month the Peruvian Government has made statements regarding the green light on international flight to Lima.
 Originally, we were told international flights would start with Stage 4.
 This was scheduled for late July or early August.
 However July and August brought a resurgence of the virus with them in areas like Cusco and Arequipa.
 This prompted the Government to shut those areas down for another 30 days.
-All of that said the Head of the MTC has recently stated, International Flight, will resume on October 1st, 2020.
-This has since been walked back by the Minister Of Defense who stated the Lima Airport reopening would be October 15th.
+After all the misinformation from the Peruvian Government, International flights have restarted.
+Unfortunately European countries did not make the latest list of approved countries.
+International Flights up to hours have been approved.
+And while Toronto Canada is only 7 hour and 50 minutes away, the city almost didn’t make the list.
+In fact I waited to update this page to be sure they would be added

 Craziness Of The Peruvian Government Continues